The Cleveland Press Collection

 Comprised of hundreds of thousands of clippings and photographs, The Cleveland Press Collection is the former editorial library, or "morgue," of The Cleveland Press and is now part of Cleveland State University Library's Special Collections.
 The last of Cleveland's daily afternoon newspapers, The Cleveland Press was published from 1878 until 1982.

-The collection was donated to the CSU Library in 1984 by the newspaper's owner, Joseph E. Cole, who was then a CSU Trustee.
+The bulk of the collection was donated to the CSU Library in 1984 by the newspaper's owner, Joseph E. Cole, who was then a CSU Trustee.
+Several hundred more photos with Shaker Heights content were donated to the Shaker Heights Public Library by Cleveland Press science writer David Dietz, who was a Shaker Library trustee.
 Though little survives from the first half-century, the collection's coverage of local and national history gets progressively stronger after 1920.

 Presently only a very small percentage of the approximately half million 8x10 black and white photographs and one million news clippings have been digitized and are available for you to search or browse.
 We are continuing to increase this number as time and volunteer help permits.

 - Journalism in Cleveland - Cleveland Memory's pathfinder to web resources highlighting the photojournalists, journalists, columnists, and editorial cartoonists who contributed to Cleveland's rich tradition of news reporting.
 Not exclusive to the Press, but not to be missed!

 - The Cleveland Press Story (1955) - This 28-page brochure describes how a story gets printed in the Cleveland Press, as well as how the newspaper serves the community in other ways.

 - Five Decades at The Press (1998) by Ray DeCrane - Memories of a 44 year veteran of The Press, written specifically for Cleveland Memory.